willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 This is the differential equation we have to solve.

-### It is hard to solve
+## It is hard to solve

-There's an important difference between this equation and the one we derived for the natural response...
+There's an important difference between this equation and the one we derived for the $\text{RC}$ natural response shown here,

 $\dfrac{dv}{dt} + \dfrac{v}{\text{RC}} = 0\qquad$  with initial condition: $v(0) = \text V_0$

 There was no voltage source for the natural response circuit, and the right side of the differential equation is $0$.
 The natural response equation is *homogeneous*.
 That means all terms involve the independent variable $v$ or derivatives of $v$.

-For the step response the right side is a non-zero number,
+For the step response we got a non-zero number on the right side,

 $\dfrac{dv}{dt} + \dfrac{v}{\text{RC}} = \dfrac{\text V_\text S}{\text{RC}}\qquad$ with initial condition: $v(0) = \text V_0$

-The term on the right side, $\dfrac{\text V_\text S}{\text{RC}}$, is not related to $v$ or a derivative of $v$.
-Because of this, the equation is *non-homogeneous*.
+The term on the right, $\dfrac{\text V_\text S}{\text{RC}}$, is not related to $v$ or a derivative of $v$.
+Because of this, this equation is *non-homogeneous*.

 Solving a non-homogeneous differential equation is not the simplest thing in the world.
 In fact it is usually a pain in the neck.
-Fortunately, this equation is solvable without too much torture.
+Fortunately, this non-homogeneous equation is solvable without too much torture.
 Lucky us.

 The electrical reason the step response is challenging is because of the two energy sources.
-Energy comes from the input voltage source---and---the initial charge on the capacitor.
+Energy comes from 1. the input voltage source and 2. the initial charge on the capacitor.
 The trouble is the two energy sources have no relationship to each other.
 This complicates the problem and makes it difficult to solve all at once.

-As usual, when a problem involves two energy sources engineers think about superposition.
+As usual, when a problem involves two energy sources engineers wonder if superposition can somehow be applied.

----

-### Solve a driven circuit
+## Solve a driven circuit

 We find the step function using a non-obvious theory of differential equations, stated here without proof,

->The total solution to a non-homogeneous differential equation can be found by the superposition (addition) of the circuit's natural response with **any** particular response (found without regard for the initial conditions), followed by using the initial conditions to resolve unknown constants.
+>The total solution to a non-homogeneous differential equation can be found by the superposition (addition) of the circuit's natural response with **any** particular response (found without regard for the initial conditions), followed by applying the initial conditions to resolve any unknown constants.

-If you have taken a differential equation class, what we are doing is called the [method of undetermined coefficients](https://www.khanacademy.org/math/differential-equations/second-order-differential-equations#undetermined-coefficients).
 This is a pretty bold theory to state without proof.
 It is central to finding the step response.
 For the moment please take it on faith.
 [Here]({% link _articles/differential-equations.md %}) is my attempt to explain.
+If you have taken a differential equation class, what we are doing is called the [method of undetermined coefficients](https://www.khanacademy.org/math/differential-equations/second-order-differential-equations#undetermined-coefficients).

 In mathematical vocabulary the the theory says,

 $v_c = v_h + v_p\qquad$ subject to initial conditions

-The subscripts $c$, $h$, and $p$ stand for complete solution, homogeneous solution, and particular solution.
+The subscripts $c$, $h$, and $p$ stand for complete solution, homogeneous solution, and a particular solution.

 In circuit vocabulary the notation becomes,

-$v_{tot} = v_n + v_f\qquad$ subject to some initial conditions
+$v_{tot} = v_n + v_f\qquad$ subject to initial conditions

-where $t$, $n$, and $f$ stand for total response, natural response, and forced response.
+where $tot$, $n$, and $f$ stand for total response, natural response, and the forced response.

 The theory allows us to pick *any* particular response---we could choose any of the myriad solutions described by the general solution.
 However...
 Ingenious part: The particular response we hunt for is relatively easy to find and has a nice real-world significance.
 Somewhere in the family of curves represented by the general solution you can always find *the one* particular response that corresponds to the long-term steady-state behavior of the circuit---the place the circuit ends up after the natural response dies out.
-After the natural response dies out what's left is the *forced response*.
 You might say the forced response is one particular particular response.

 {% capture details %}
+What is meant by,
-"Somewhere in the family of curves represented by the general solution you can always find *the one* particular response that corresponds to the the long-term behavior of the circuit."
+"Somewhere in the family of curves represented by the general solution you can always find the one particular response that corresponds to the the long-term behavior of the circuit."?

-Here's an example of what I'm talking about---recall the general solution to the [$\text{RC}$ natural response]({% link _articles/rc-natural-response-derivation.md %}#general-solution),
+Here's an example of what I'm talking about from the general solution to the [$\text{RC}$ natural response]({% link _articles/rc-natural-response-derivation.md %}#general-solution),

 $v(t) = Ke^{-t/\text{RC}}$